 Six other sculptures on the grounds of Guildwood Park originate from this same building, and they’re my favourite pieces in the park.
 These are the animal bas-reliefs by Jacobine Jones.
 The beaver, the Canadian symbol of industriousness, is hardly a surprise; you'd expect to find him on a bank.
 But look for the walrus.
 He's a little more unusual.
 This chubby fellow is charmingly rendered; not since the days of Rubens have rolls of fat looked so attractive.
 You just want to reach out and pet him.
 As for the coyotes, stare closely at them for a moment and you'll swear you can hear them howling.

-If you’re an animal-lover like me, you’ll also enjoy the Bear Sculpture by E.B.
+If you’re an animal-lover, you’ll also enjoy the Bear Sculpture by E.B.
 Cox and Michael Clay, a modern piece (1979).

 So, who were these bold collectors of Toronto architecture, the Clarks?
 While researching this article on Guildwood Park, I learned that Rosa Breithaupt Hewetson Clark (1888-1981) was the daughter of a Kitchener industrialist and politician.
 She was a pianist and earned a gold medal in art at Ontario Ladies’ College.
 After the death of her first husband, she managed the shoe factory she had inherited from him, but her heart wasn't in business; it was in the arts.
 Herbert Spencer Clark (1903-1986), her second husband, was an engineer with a passion for art as well.
 Together, through the Guild and as patrons they encouraged a generation of artists and amassed a huge collection of work that they donated just before their deaths to the Ontario Heritage Foundation.
 They were well-connected and active in the issues of their day.
 Their letters, diaries, photographs and clippings files, which now rest in the archives of the University of Waterloo, are a gold mine for researchers interested in Canadian social history of the first half of the 20th century.